strapi/strapi/docs/3.0.0-beta.x/advanced/hooks.md

 # Hooks

 The hooks are modules that add functionality to the core.
 They are loaded during the server boot.
-For example, if your project needs to work with a SQL database, your will have to add the hook `strapi-hook-bookshelf` to be able to connect your app with your database.
+For example, if your project needs to work with a SQL database, you will have to add the hook `strapi-hook-bookshelf` to be able to connect your app with your database.

 **File structure**
 ```js